scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 - Is this used to build the brief for a discovery team?
 In which case, is it better described as something like ‘discovery initiation’?
 - Is this a way of meeting a deadline to start a discovery, before the conditions are right for the discovery to genuinely begin?

-### Brief for Discovery varies in format, clarity, and route to team
+### Brief for discovery varies in format, clarity, and route to team

 We didn’t see much consistency in discovery briefs.
 They vary from conversations, to emails, to clear briefing documents.
 This does not necessarily matter, in itself.
 However, Service Managers and teams report that they can spend time (days, sometimes more than a week) clarifying the brief for discovery.